 Connecticut is an eclectic state visited often by both New Englanders and New Yorkers, the latter of which only live a short train ride away.
 It is a popular getaway for city folk who need a break from the grind and some time in rural New England.

-Connecticut can be broke down roughly into three parts: the coast, the “Knowledge Corridor,” and the countryside.
-This section will cover coastal Connecticut.
+Connecticut can be broken down roughly into three parts: the coast, the “Knowledge Corridor,” and the countryside.
+This section will cover coastal Connecticut, which is a part of Southern New England.

 Driving west along Highway 95 from Rhode Island, you’ll pass by some of the most beautiful beach towns in New England.
-Stonington is a good place to learn about the maritime history of the state - at the Old Lighthouse Museum - as well as marine life at the Mystic Aquarium.
+Stonington is a good place to learn about the maritime history of the state – particularly at the Old Lighthouse Museum.

 New Haven marks the beginning of a long stretch of urban development that spans all the way to New York state.